Extreme II: Pornograffitti: Reception

 The album received largely positive reception.
 AllMusic reviewer Steve Huey gave the album four stars, and commented that "[the] band shows a strong desire to experiment and push the boundaries of the pop-metal format".
 Rolling Stone placed the album at thirteenth on their list of the "50 Greatest Hair Metal Albums of All Time".
 Ultimate Classic Rock ranked it at eighth in their "Top 30 Glam Metal Albums".
 Heavy metal author Martin Popoff, in his book The Big Book of Hair Metal, called the album, "a thinking man's hair metal album, with thoughtful lyrics and tasteful guitar work".

 Lead guitarist Nuno Bettencourt garnered admiration from rock guitar enthusiasts, as he was voted "Best New Talent" in a 1991 readers' poll by Guitar World magazine, and that magazine later named him "Most Valuable Player" of 1991.

 Legacy

 In 2010, after the band's reunion in the previous years, rumors started about possible commemorative shows given the 20th anniversary of the record.
 In 2012, the band played the entire album for four tour dates in Japan.
 In January 2014, the band confirmed they would be performing Pornograffitti in its entirety on their 2014 European tour.

 In 2015, the band embarked on an extensive US tour commemorating the album's 25th anniversary.

-The Japanese rock band Porno grafitti got its name from the album.
+The Japanese rock band Porno Graffitti got its name from the album.